Manojgithub01/Naan_Mudhalvan_HealthAI_IBM/README.md

 # Naan_Mudhalvan_HealthAI_IBM
 Healthcare Assistant Gen AI app using IBM granite
-you need to have gradio, torch, transformers before
+you need to have gradio, torch, transformers before running the program